peteroupc/html3dutil/tutorials/shapes.md

     var bits = Mesh.NORMALS_BIT | Mesh.COLORS_BIT;

-Alternatively, you can call the Mesh constructor with no parameters:
+Alternatively, you can call the Mesh constructor with no arguments:

     var mesh = new Mesh();